Dur4nt3/todo_project/to-implement.md

 - Ability to change task types between: basic, dated, grouped, datedGrouped

-- Ability to remove individual tasks via unique ID
+- Ability to change tasks into repetitive ones (use the given task as a template for the origin)

-- Ability to remove task clusters
+- Ability to change task clusters' title/description/group

-- Ability to change task clusters' title/description
+- Ability to remove task clusters - *COMPLETE*

-- Ability to change task clusters' group
+- Ability to remove individual tasks via unique ID - *COMPLETE*